-Meditation increases your productivity in the high-performance situations.
+9. Meditation increases productivity in the high-performance situations.

 In 2011, researchers from the University of Wisconsin found that daily meditation practice (for about 5-15 minutes) could transfer frontal brain activity toward a pattern that is associated with what neuroscientists call positive emotional states — states with better emotional regulation that make us more likely to engage the world rather than to withdraw from it.